QMCPACK/surrogate_hessian_relax/docs/README.md

 bias and choose the largest W that won't break the parameter tolerances `epsilon` This is implemented in `W_max = load_W_max(data,epsilon)` function.

-For swift evaluation later on the optimal values of W and sigma are fitted to simple functions of epsilond (`load_of_epsilon(data)`).
+For swift evaluation later on, the optimal values of W and sigma are fitted to simple functions of epsilond (`load_of_epsilon(data)`).
 At this point, the signature of successful characterization is that multiple points are well described by the fits.
 On the contrary, if the fit is based on only a few